-6 Annual and quarterly reporting requirements Reporting
+6. Annual and quarterly reporting requirements

-- 6.1 [Deleted].
-In meeting the reporting requirements for third-country branch undertakings as set out in Third Country Branches 9.1, the PRA expects third-country branch undertakings to use the reporting templates set out in the EIOPA Branch Guidelines (as at the end of the transition period).
-The PRA may decide which quarterly or annual quantitative reporting templates (QRTs) should be submitted by each third-country branch undertaking.8 - 6.2 [Deleted].
-Third-country branch undertakings should contact their usual supervisory contact to confirm which templates the PRA expects the undertaking to submit.
-The PRA's expectation is that reporting will fall into one of three groups: - group 1 branches designated by the PRA as Category one, two or three undertakings; - group 2 branches designated by the PRA as Category four undertakings; and - group 3 branches that are pure reinsurance branches. - 6.3 [Deleted].
-Full reporting is expected for branches allocated to group 1 and limited reporting for branches allocated to groups 2 and 3.All branches are expected to report minimum capital requirement (MCR) templates S.28.01.01 and S.28.02.01 on an annual basis, at the end of firms' financial year. - 6.4 [Deleted].
-The templates to be submitted for each of these three reporting groups are set out in table 1. - 6.5 [Deleted]. - 6.6 [Deleted].
-The PRA expects branches to use the XBRL format for the submission of quarterly and annual reporting QRTs. - 6.7 The branch assets which may be included in the branch reporting templates depend upon the analysis of how available-branch assets would be distributed in a winding up.
-This is relevant where the winding up regime applicable to the third-country branch undertaking does not deliver the protection to branch policyholders that Solvency II requires.
+6.1 In meeting the reporting requirements for third-country branch undertakings as set out in Third Country Branches 9.1, the PRA expects third-country branch undertakings to use the reporting templates set out in the EIOPA Branch Guidelines (as at the end of the transition period).
+The PRA may decide which quarterly or annual quantitative reporting templates (QRTs) should be submitted by each third-country branch undertaking.8

+6.2 Third-country branch undertakings should contact their usual supervisory contact to confirm which templates the PRA expects the undertaking to submit.
+The PRA's expectation is that reporting will fall into one of three groups:

+- group 1 branches designated by the PRA as Category one, two or three undertakings; - group 2 branches designated by the PRA as Category four undertakings; and - group 3 branches that are pure reinsurance branches.

+6.3 Full reporting is expected for branches allocated to group 1 and limited reporting for branches allocated to groups 2 and 3.All branches are expected to report minimum capital requirement (MCR) templates S.28.01.01 and S.28.02.01 on an annual basis, at the end of firms' financial year.

+6.4 The templates to be submitted for each of these three reporting groups are set out in table 1.

+6.5 [Deleted].

+6.6 The PRA expects branches to use the XBRL format for the submission of quarterly and annual reporting QRTs.

+6.7 The branch assets which may be included in the branch reporting templates depend upon the analysis of how branch assets would be distributed in a winding up.
+This is relevant where the winding up regime applicable to the third-country branch undertaking does not deliver the protection to branch insurance policyholders that Solvency II requires.
 The analysis required to assess this may take some time to procure.
 Third-country branch undertakings should agree with the PRA through their supervisory contact a reasonable time for this to be obtained and the basis on which branch assets are reported while that analysis is being assessed.

-6.7A The PRA expects that third-country branch undertakings guarantee that branch policyholders can obtain any publicly disclosed information concerning the solvency and financial condition of the third-country branch undertaking, if the rules and regulations of the third-country home jurisdiction prescribe such disclosure.

 6.8 [Deleted].
-The PRA expects third-country branch undertakings to agree with their supervisor the narrative reporting as regards the whole undertaking's solvency (such as copies of the third-country regulatory reporting information submitted to the supervisory authority in the third-country) as part of the regular supervisory reporting and the ORSA with regard to the branch operations.

-6.8A With regard to branch operations, the PRA expects third-country branch undertakings to submit the following information to the PRA and agree with their supervisor the frequency with which the information should be submitted:

-- a copy of the supervisory reporting documentation of the whole third-country branch undertaking; and - a summary of any significant concerns which the home supervisory authority supervisor has raised with the third-country branch undertaking.

 Where particular risks are identified, the PRA may request further information in relation to the above.

-6.8B The PRA may also require third-country branch undertakings to communicate any other information prepared under the responsibility of, or at the request of, the administrative, management or supervisory body of the undertaking, in relation to operations of effected by the branch.

-6.8C Where a significant development affects the information received from a third-country branch undertaking, the PRA expects that the undertaking should submit an update of this information to the PRA as soon as possible.
-Such an update can take the form of amendments to the initial report.
+[Currently not relevant - relates to paragraph 6.8A of the "future version" of SS44/15, published as part of PS3/24, with the implementation date of 31 December 2024].

-6.9 Third-country branches should refer to Supervisory Statement 40/15, 'Solvency II: Reporting and public disclosure - options provided to supervisory authorities reporting and disclosure'.9 \$\$40/15 specifies the PRA's approach where discretion is given to supervisory authorities in the instructions accompanying the QRTs.
+6.9 Third-country branches should refer to Supervisory Statement 40/15, 'Solvency II: Reporting and public disclosure - options provided to supervisory authorities.9 SS40/15 specifies the PRA's approach where discretion is given to supervisory authorities in the instructions accompanying the QRTs.
 The supervisory statement sets out the PRA's expectations in the following areas that are relevant to branches: